CaraMcAvinchey/rock-paper-scissors/README.md

 - The headings and body text are white to ensure clear contrast and readability for the user.
 - Background of the header and footer is a light purple to ensure clear contrast and delineation between sections.
 - All text and icon elements have a semi-transparent purple background to ensure the text has contrast from the background.
+- The icons are orange to add contrast from the purple palette.

 <img width="956" alt="image" src="https://user-images.githubusercontent.com/97494262/167678568-60e88546-f533-48eb-9a11-9574d9b38339.png">